 Al Bustan is a 5-star luxury resort and spa.
 It is only 25 minutes from central Muscat and located in Al Hajar Mountains area.
 It comprises 5 outdoors swimming pools surrounded by palm-filled gardens, a private beach, 3 restaurants, 4 tennis courts, a spa with 17 spacious treatment rooms and more.
 You won’t be able to visit the ninth floor, as it is reserved exclusively for the Sultan.

 The lobby is simply breathtaking and it worth a visit.
-Fortunately, you can buy a day-pass for 30 OMR, and enjoy the pool and other facilities for a day.
+Fortunately, you can buy a day pass for 15-30 OMR, and enjoy the pool and other facilities for a day.

 Shangri-La Barr Al Jissah